 Here are a few ideas for you to try before you begin your studies:

-- For those who’ve never programmed – start to learn a programming language.
+- If you’ve never programmed, start to learn a programming language.
 We recommend starting with Python, which you can begin to learn via Code Academy or Solo Learn.
 You can also brush up your web development skills using sites such as w3schools.com or css-tricks.com.

-- For those already comfortable with the Python basics, this is a great time to develop your skills and stretch yourself.
-Websites like Code Wars and Edabit provide coding challenges that will help you become better programmers.
-The more coding you do now, the better!
+- If you’re already comfortable with the Python basics, this is a great time to develop your skills and stretch yourself.
+Websites like Code Wars and Edabit provide coding challenges that will help you become better a programmer.
+The more coding you do now, the better.

 - If coding challenges don’t really interest you, then why not start a small project?
-It can be fun to Develop your own application ideas and explore the tech used to create them.
+Develop your own application ideas and explore the tech used to create them.
 Succeed or fail, you’ll learn a lot.
 The hard part is finding an idea that interests you.
 Maybe something like a password generator, your own interactive website, a game like connect four or minesweeper etc. There are lots of project suggestions online, so search for a beginner’s project that suits you.

 - Computer science isn’t all programming.
 There’s a great deal of reading and writing too.
-It’s therefore useful to hone your reading and writing skills before, during and after your studies – something which students often overlook.
+It’s therefore useful to hone your reading and writing skills before, during and after your studies.
 It will be particularly useful if you can spend a little time learning how to use the Harvard referencing approach correctly.